docQodly/docs/docs/studio/pageLoaders/states.md

 :::info
-There is no restriction on the number of states that can be associated with a single webform.
+There is no restriction on the number of states that can be associated with a single Page.
 :::